 Precision Steel Parallels

-Among many applications, parallel risers are used to adjust the height of a die set within a press assembly.
+Among many applications, steel parallels and riser blocks are used to adjust the height of a die set within a press assembly.
 The height between the pair of die shoes or bolsters may need to be adjusted in order to produce smaller parts, thicker or taller parts, or simply to bring the workpieces closer to eye level.

 Parallels allow presses to be versatile manufacturing machines among an array of industrial machinery that produce tool and die cut parts.